The Imperative Mood is used to give commands or orders. With it, we tell people to do or not to do something.

 Sal de tu habitación = Get out of your room

-This will sound like music to your ears: yes, all affirmative “vosotros” commands are regular, and are built taking the infinitive of the verb and replacing the final “r” with a “d”.
+All affirmative “vosotros” commands are regular, and they are formed by taking the infinitive of the verb and replacing the final “r” with a “d”.

-It doesn’t matter at all whether the verb was regular or irregular for the “tú” commands: for “vosotros”, they are all regular.
+It doesn’t matter if a verb happens to be irregular for “tú” commands: for “vosotros”, they are all regular.

 Verb Affirmative "vosotros" command